Spelkington/triangle/Laws/Constitution.md

 #### Interpersonal Matters

-In the case that a Brother of our Chapter feels a fellow Brother has, on an interpersonal level, significantly shorted the chosen ideals of our Fraternity, he may request that the Judicial Board intervenes as an impartial judge on the interpersonal dispute.
+In the case that a Brother of our Chapter feels a fellow Brother has, on an interpersonal level, significantly shorted the chosen ideals of our Fraternity, they may request that the Judicial Board intervenes as an impartial judge on the interpersonal dispute.

 Upon a request for impartial judgement on an interpersonal dispute, the Judicial Board shall seek to find a time and venue at which the Brothers in dispute and the Judicial Board may meet.